By Valerie Coffey

 8. Devil’s Golf Course: Hundreds of years ago, an inland freshwater sea called Lake Manly covered all of Death Valley.
 The lake was cut off from its source (the Colorado River), and gradually evaporated, leaving a thick layer of salts and minerals behind.
 Devil’s Golf Course is a vast dry salt pan from which large halite salt crystal formations protrude.

 9. Racetrack Playa: If you only have two hours in Death Valley, a visitor could see the Visitor Center and drive to Badwater Basin.
-If you have a day, you can drive north to Ubehebe Crater and take a tour of Scotty’s Castle.
+If you have a day, you can drive north to Ubehebe Crater and take a tour of Scotty’s Castle (or alternately, explore one of the numerous gorgeous hikes, like Golden Canyon, or Mosaic Canyon, or drive up to Dante’s Viewpoint).
 If you have at least two nights beyond that, you can rent a Jeep at a local outfit and drive three hours from Furnace Creek to Racetrack Playa, a remote but beautiful salt flat featuring mysterious tracks in the mud made by rocks or “slithering stones.”
 I had been looking forward to getting to Racetrack Playa for years to see these mysterious and remote phenomena.
 Mitch caught my excitement and we scheduled a rental Jeep on a Monday to spend the day going to and from Racetrack Playa.

 These “sailing rocks” appear to move across the playa when conditions are right, like when it rains a lot and then gets windy.
 But until recently, nobody had ever seen them move.
 Scientists observed them for decades, speculating that maybe nobody ever sees them move because when conditions are ripe, weather conditions are awful: pouring rain and cold, gusting wind, probably in the middle of the night when nobody in their right mind is camping in this extremely remote area.
 So they set up time-lapse cameras to video the rocks and GPS tags to track their movement when nobody was looking.